SonkeWohler/.vim/README.md

     - plasma widgets
   - sidenote: I don't think autostart is covered here yet.
 Not sure what file to look at for that.
+* setting up docker-desktop to run
+  - I still need to test this, but I think it should now run fine after restart.
+  - You may want to check the version number, as the download link contains the version number.
+  - After restart you can test with `docker info`.
+Consult [the arch wiki](https://wiki.archlinux.org/title/Docker) on common problems like:
+    - Bios not allowing hardware virtualisation
+    - rootless docker working correctly
+    - is `docker.socket` running (`systemctl status docker.socket`)

 You, also need to start neovim and run `:PackerSync`, reload and run `:Mason`, run `:TSInstall all` and finally setup the [pylsp